-Water damage arises from fire damage, broken pipes, blocked drains, malfunctioning appliances, storms and other causes.
+Water and flood damage arises from fire damage, broken pipes, blocked drains, malfunctioning appliances, storms, and other causes.
 The appropriate treatment depends on the nature of the damage.
-Some water carries contaminates and should be considered hazardous.
+Some water carries contaminate and should be considered hazardous.
 Whatever the origin, the prospects for restoration depend largely on the speed with which your building and personal property can be dried.
 Even clean water can generate mildew and other bacterial growth if neglected.

 What do I do first in the event of a water or flooding emergency?